Table of Contents

 What is testicular cancer?

-Testicular cancer is a growth called a tumour that starts in the testicle (Figure 2) and can sometimes spread to other parts of the body (Figure 2).
-There are two main types of testicular tumour:
+Testicular cancer is a growth called a tumour that starts in the testicle (Fig. 2) and can sometimes spread to other parts of the body (Fig. 3).
+There are two main types of a testicular tumour:

 - Seminomas can grow in men at any age but are less aggressive.